Morsey187/bakerydemo-nextjs-graphql/README.md

 - [SSG-nested-dynamic-routing-with-wagtail-grapple-and-on-demand-revalidation](https://github.com/Morsey187/bakerydemo-nextjs-graphql/tree/SSG-nested-dynamic-routing-with-wagtail-grapple-and-on-demand-revalidation)

 If you'd like to run this site locally please set up and run the headless Wagtail CMS first -> https://github.com/Morsey187/bakerydemo.

-For more info I've written an article -> https://benmor.se/articles/nested-dynamic-routing-with-nextjs-and-wagtail/.